zhaoxuyang13/WebDev/README.md

 >2019/4/20 this is not the first version

 rebuild backend with Spring, and open a new repo

+>2019/4/22

+add admin page , use ReactGrid by DevExpress

+>2019/4/27

+upgrade user's function. implement userHoePage finish bookFiltering through time today

 #Frontend
-+ React
++ React + react-router
 + Redux
 + Axios
 + bootstrap
-+ element-ui
++ material-ui / React-Grid (DevExpress )

 #Backend
 + Spring boot
 + Maven
 + ORM : Mybatis+MySQL
 + fastJSON

 #TODO LIST:
 + all Admin's operations
-    - authority grant
     - check all orders in the system  ( search in several ways)
     - filter book selling by time/book  by user
-+ Complete functions
++ Complete functionaries
     - better check for user email , username, password
     - choose book display detail information
-    - user can check all orders of him/herself
     - filter book buying by time
 + Spring security
 + Spring actuator